 When we initially assess a property we indicate what we believe to be a realistic rent based on present market conditions.
 Prospective tenants usually accept our valuation, but there may need to be some room for negotiation.

 We request a deposit for all tenancies, which is held in a separate clients’ account and protected under the Tenancy Deposit Scheme - no interest will be received on these monies.
-For private tenants the deposit is equal to one and a half months rent.
+For private tenants the deposit is equal to 5 weeks rent.
 Deposits are held to help ensure the tenant looks after the property and as a safeguard against unpaid rent.
 It is refundable at the end of a tenancy only after the tenant has vacated the property and providing the property is left in an acceptable condition and there are no rent arrears.

 When the tenant vacates the property you will have an opportunity to inspect the property yourself prior to the deposit being refunded.
 Should you wish to do so, you must make arrangements to view the property as soon as possible once the tenant has vacated.

 Commencement of Tenancy

 The tenancy commences on the date shown in the tenancy agreement.
 Prior to the tenant moving in we will compile an Inventory and Schedule of Condition of the property.
 The Inventory will list any furnishings and contain a description of the condition of the property.
 A copy of the inventory will be sent to you and the tenant.
 This provides both parties with an opportunity to confirm the accuracy of the document.

 Whilst compiling the inventory we also take any meter readings.
 These readings are then passed on to the appropriate utility companies.
 At the same time we also inform the council of the change of occupant.